-The Fungal & Algal Program scale-up sequencing and analysis of fungal and algal genomes to explore the diversity of fungi and algae.
+The Fungal & Algal Program, led by Igor Grigoriev, targets the large-scale sequencing and analysis of fungal and algal genomes to explore the diversity of fungi and algae.
 Encoded in the genomes of these organisms are biological mechanisms with relevance to the DOE missions in biofuels and bioproducts process development, the characterization of carbon cycling, and biogeochemistry.
 Combining new sequencing technologies and comparative genomics analysis, JGI works on large and complex sequencing projects such as surveying the broad phylogenetic and ecological diversity of fungi and algae, and capturing genomic variation in natural populations and engineered strains and promoting functional studies on a system level.
 This approach enables JGI to build a foundation for translating the genomic potential of fungi and algae into practical applications.

 Fungal genomics: There are more than 1.5 million fungal species and they play a critical role in shaping the Earth’s ecosystems.
 A better understanding of pathogens and symbionts is critical for the sustainable growth of plants.
 Fungi are the most efficient degraders of plant biomass to enable conversion into bioenergy and bioproducts.
 Many new metabolic processes and enzymes are encoded in fungal genomes.
 Fungal genomics may offer answers to critical areas of research, including food, medicine, energy, and the environment. (see examples here)